Children's Educational Programs

 - Programs can be tailored to the needs of your group.

-- Scouting, guiding and pre-school groups are welcomed.
+- Scouting, guiding, pre-school, and youth groups are welcomed.

 - The Museum's extensive reference library includes terrific resources geared to elementary aged students in the areas of First Nations, pioneer life, Black history and the World Wars.